 In tears tears, Serrah Russell uses collage as a ritual, a meditation, and an act of protest.
 Using art as the ground floor, Russell creates a foundation to process her surroundings and experiences, a process which began during a political turn that rattled her and became a life raft to sanity.
 To tear and to be torn.
 To mourn and to act.
 To listen and to be heard.

-tears tears is an extension of Russell's 100 Days of Collage project, which was developed as a response to the first one hundred days of the Trump presidency.
+tears tears is an extension of Russell's 100 Days of Collage project, which was developed as a response to the first one hundred days of the 45th presidency.

 Anticipated release late Fall 2019

 Essay by Frances Jakubek

 Essay by CL Young

 Serrah Russell was born in 1986 and has lived in Washington state for as long as she can remember.
 Russell earned a BFA in Photography from the University of Washington and currently makes her work and home in Seattle.
 Russell's work has been exhibited in solo and group exhibitions in the Pacific Northwest and in Vancouver, British Columbia; Melbourne, Australia; London, England; Athens, Greece, Los Angeles, CA and New York, NY.